 I use CodePen to experiment with new web tech and to create reduced test cases.
-All of my pens are publically available.
+All of my pens are publicly available.

-Whenever possible, I host all of my projects publically on GitHub.
+Whenever possible, I host all of my projects publicly on GitHub.
 I love coding in hackathons so there is no shortage of hastily built, but super fun projects there.

 Can AngularJS be used to create an infinite scroller?
 Yes.
 Should it?
 No. But I did it anyways!
 Play as a lost baby navigating the infinite aisles of a grocery store, dodging tipped carts and more.